 In 1969, a 25-year-old single woman named Norma McCorvey, alias Jane Roe, challenged the system to help her get an abortion.
-The woman claimed she was raped and was pregnant with her third child when she filed the case.
+When she filed the case, the woman claimed she was raped and pregnant with her third child.

 The Court also ruled that the state of Texas and Georgia could not place an undue burden on women’s right to privacy.
 The Roe v.
 Wade decision was established after a vote of seven-to-two.

 The state placed the abortion system, which allows women to have the right to:

 - Abort during the first trimester

 - Allow government regulation during the second trimester

 However, they can only allow it during the third trimester if a doctor sees it fit.

 The ruling had a massive impact on women’s reproductive health and served as a significant setback for the anti-abortion movement.
 It was based on the principle that a woman has the right to make decisions about her own body and that the government cannot dictate what she can and cannot do with her body.